-As a primer to the region, I recommend spending at least a week on Shikoku, in which time you’ll be able to get a decent taste of what the island has to offer.
+To get a good felling for the place, I recommend spending at least a week on Shikoku.
+That should give you enough time to explore some natural and cultural attractions in the area without rushing too much.
 Here’s my suggested one-week itinerary for a well-rounded introduction to Shikoku.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-By far the best way to get around Japan is by using the country’s impeccable train system, which is fast, comfortable and efficient.
+The best way to get around Japan is by using the country’s super-efficient train system, which is fast, comfortable and efficient.

 Have a look at my complete guide to the JR-Pass here